 Film Thickness Standards

-The best and most reliable means of calibration or checking the accuracy of thickness gages is using film thickness standards.
-An optico-mechanical gage such as the Tooke Paint Inspection Gage/Gauge, if set up correctly, will not be subject to appreciable calibration change, except by gradual wear of cutters and guide studs.
-On the other hand, “surface proximity gages,” such as magnetic, inductance, or eddy current types generally require calibration before any series of measurements – and often within a series of measurements, especially if the surfaces are variable in type and structural thickness.
+The best and most reliable means of calibration or checking the accuracy of thickness gauges is using film thickness standards.
+An optico-mechanical gauge such as the Tooke® Paint Inspection Gage, if set up correctly, will not be subject to appreciable calibration change, except by gradual wear of cutters and guide studs.
+On the other hand, “surface proximity gauges,” such as magnetic, inductance, or eddy current types generally require calibration before any series of measurements – and often within a series of measurements, especially if the surfaces are variable in type and structural thickness.

 Standards are a fundamental requirement for